faiz-siddiqh/Java/README.md

 ## Contribute

-.I would love to have your feedback and appreciation.
+I would love to have your feedback and appreciation.

 Kfasid@protonmail.com